 - Fire injuries.

-Licensed physical therapists practice in close affiliation with other Wathena KS medical specialists, including chiropractors, physicians, dentists and nurses.
-They may also manage several physical therapy assistants who work under them in the diagnosis and treatment of their patients.
-Something to keep in mind for anyone thinking about entering the physical therapy profession, it is rather physically demanding.
-Physical therapists often lift heavy equipment as well as patients, and kneel, crouch and stand for prolonged periods of time on a daily basis.
+Licensed physical therapists practice in close affiliation with other Whitewater KS medical specialists, including doctors, chiropractors, dentists and nurses.
+They may also manage several physical therapy assistants who work for them in the diagnosis and treatment of their patients.
+One thing to keep in mind for anyone thinking about getting into the physical therapy field, it is quite physically demanding.
+Physical therapists often lift patients and heavy equipment, and stand, crouch and kneel for extended periods of time on a daily basis.